malpa222/portfolio/_pages/portfolio/lo1.md

 Red team means roughly a group that plays a role of an enemy to provide a security feedback from that side.
 The term was coined in the military, but now is used in the cybersecurity world to denote a designated group of security specialists that are trying to breach security measures put up by the blue team
 (system administrators and defensive security specialists).
-Major companies, such as Microsoft or FAANG, usually have a highly sophisticated red teaming operations set up.
+Major companies, such as Microsoft or other FAANG giants, usually have a highly sophisticated red teaming operations set up.

 Typically, a red teaming operation will involve combining penetration testing techniques to try and detect any vulnerabilities that could grant them entrance to the system or disclose sensitive information.
 These usually follow the Unified Kill Chain methodology for establishing the flow of the attack.
 Then, red